Seton Hall University

 About This Program

-This master’s program equips students with the hands-on skills and engineering principles required to become professionals in the fields of data science and analytics.
+This masterβs program equips students with the hands-on skills and engineering principles required to become professionals in the fields of data science and analytics.
+Coursework concentrates on MLOps/AI Engineering and Machine Learning.
+Most students complete it in about 1.5 years.

 Career Outcomes